 Nursing Home Policies for Preventing UTI Infections are Inconsistent

-Posted on behalf of The Bell Law Firm, PLLC on Jun 14, 2016 in Nursing Home Information
+Posted on behalf of Stewart Bell, PLLC on Jun 14, 2016 in Nursing Home Information

 According to researchers from Columbia University, a new study uncovers inconsistencies in nursing policies designed to prevent urinary tract infections.